linux-china/rsocket_cpp_server/README.md

 LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
 RSocket LevelDB server supplies RSocket interface to remote client.

+### Why LevelDB with RSocket

+* Remote access from other applications
+* Easy to develop SDK for other languages: Java, Python, Node.js, C++ etc
+* Cli? already support by rsocket-cli

 ### Mac Setup

 * Refer setup recipe in justfile